-- Level 1: derived from inputs that are quoted market prices (unadjusted) in active markets for identical instruments. - Level 2: derived from inputs other than quoted prices included in Level 1, that are observable for the asset, either directly (i.e. as prices), or indirectly (i.e. derived from prices).
-This category includes instruments valued using quoted market prices in active markets for similar instruments, quoted prices for identical or similar instruments in markets that are considered less than active, or other valuation techniques in which all significant inputs are directly observable from market data.
+Level 1: derived from inputs that are quoted market prices (unadjusted) in active markets for identical instruments.

+- Level 2: derived from inputs other than quoted prices included in Level 1, that are observable for the asset, either directly (i.e. as prices), or indirectly (i.e. derived from prices).
+This category includes instruments valued using quoted market prices in active markets for similar instruments, quoted prices for identical or similar instruments in markets that are considered less than active, or other valuation techniques in which all significant inputs are directly observable from market data. - Level 3: derived from inputs that are unobservable.
+This category includes all instruments for which the valuation techniques include inputs for the instrument which are not based on observable market data and the unobservable inputs have a significant effect on the instrument's valuation.
+This category includes instruments that are valued based on quoted prices for similar instruments for which significant unobservable adjustments or assumptions are required to reflect the differences between the instruments.